 The value of Amazon shares held by Jeff Bezos, the online retailer's chief executive and single largest shareholder, had taken a $10 billion hit in the week since Trump began attacking him and his company on Twitter.

-Citing an unspecified report, Trump told reporters at the White House that the company was not paying the U.S. Postal Service a fair rate, and that it was costing U.S. taxpayers billions of dollars and forcing other retailers out of business, and he threatened to raise rates.
+Citing an unnamed report, Trump told reporters at the White House the company is not paying the USPS a fair rate, costing U.S. taxpayers billions of dollars and forcing other retailers out of business, and he threatened to raise rates.

-Bezos, ranked by Forbes magazine as the world's richest man with an estimated net worth of $115.6 billion, owns 78.89 million Amazon shares, worth about $110 billion at Tuesday's market close.
+Bezos, whom Forbes magazine ranks as the world's richest man with an estimated net worth of $115.6 billion, owns 78.89 million Amazon shares, worth about $110 billion at Tuesday's market close.

-On Monday Trump attacked the company over its shipping.
-He criticized it last week over taxes.
+On Monday Trump had also attacked the company over its shipping after criticizing it last week over taxes.

 "The post office is losing billions of dollars ... because it delivers packages for Amazon at a very low rate," Trump told reporters on Tuesday.
 "If you look at the cost that we're subsidizing, we're giving a subsidy to Amazon."

-Trump offered no details about the report he cited or how he might charge the company more through USPS.
+Trump offered no details about the report he cited or how he planned to charge the company more through USPS.